UKCloud/documentation/articles/vmware/vmw-ref-connectivity-options.md

 - Internet - 5 x usable IPs

-- N3 - 1 x usable IP
+- HSCN - 1 x usable IP

-- PSN Assured - 1 x usable IP
+- PSN - 1 x usable IP

 - Janet - 1 x usable IP

-- PSN Protected - 1 x usable IP

 You can request additional IP addresses as required by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
 If you ask for a large number of IP addresses in a single request, we may ask you to provide further information to support your request.